Baby Carrier Weight Limits

 • Always review the guidelines and manuals provided by the brand, to ensure you know the manufacturer’s weight limit and that you use the carrier correctly.

 • Your baby’s face should always be visible and unobstructed, without any fabrics or materials to obscure their airways.
 Be especially vigilant about this during the newborn and infant phase.
-Always pay close attention that your child’s face is visible and that they’re positioned high enough for you to kiss their head.
+Always pay close attention that your baby’s face and nose is visible, his chin is off his chest and that he is positioned high enough for you to kiss his head.

-• Your child should have a nice, deep seat in the carrier with his knees higher than his bottom to create a hip-healthy M position.
+• Your baby should have a good, deep seat in the carrier with his knees higher than his bottom to create a hip-healthy M position.
 The carrier should also provide full support from knee to knee.

-• The carrier should support your child's natural C-curve of the spine, by providing full support from your child's bottom, all the way up to the nape of the neck.
+• The carrier should support your baby’s natural C-curve of the spine, by providing full support from your child's bottom, all the way up to the nape of the neck.

 • If your little one weighs 7 pounds or less, consider speaking to a baby-wearing consultant before adopting the practice.
 In general, working with a babywearing consultant can go a long way towards ensuring safe, comfortable baby-wearing and an overall enjoyable experience, especially if you run into any complications.